jamesmoore/chatgpt-export/README.md

   --version                     Show version information -s, --source (REQUIRED)       The source directory containing the unzipped ChatGTP exported files.
                                 Must contain a conversations.json.
                                 You can specify multiple source directories (eg, -s dir1 -s dir2), and they will be processed in sequence.
   -d, --destination (REQUIRED)  The the destination directory where markdown files and assets are to be created.
+  -j, --json                    Export to json files. [default: False] -m, --markdown                Export to markdown files. [default: True]

 ```